In Trump, Hungary's Viktor Orban Has A Rare Ally In The Oval Office

 Today, Orban is running Hungary like a "soft autocracy," according to one biographer, and alarming the European Union.
 The Obama administration limited diplomatic ties with Hungary over concern that Orban is undermining democratic values.

-But he's found a kindred spirit in Trump, a fellow nationalist.
+But some analysts say the Hungarian leader has found a kindred spirit in Trump, a fellow nationalist.
 Trump's former chief strategist, Steve Bannon, once called Orban "Trump before Trump."
 The two men both have hard-line views on immigration.
 They slam critical coverage as fake news.
 Both have strained relationships with traditional American allies in Europe and both have spoken positively about Russia's Vladimir Putin.

 "Both Donald Trump and Viktor Orban have made immigration their signature issue," says Kim Lane Scheppele, the Laurance S. Rockefeller professor of sociology and international affairs at Princeton University and an expert on Hungary.
 "Whipping fears and nationalist sentiments is exactly how they operate.
 So it would be really tempting to say that they're working from the same song sheet.
 And they sort of are at the level of rhetoric and rallies and election campaigns."